Raheema96/PedalPal/README.md

 Seasonal Revenue: Analyzed revenue patterns throughout the year to understand seasonal variations and optimize pricing strategies.
 Rider demographic: Visualised the rider segmentation to determine how many are registed vs those that are casual.

+Tools:
+Power BI: Used for data modeling, visualization, and interactive analysis.
+SQL Server Management Studio: Used for data extraction and preparation.

 Recommendations:

 Conservative Increases: Given the substantial price hikes in 2022, a more cautious approach is advisable to avoid reaching a price ceiling.
 A gradual increase of 10-15% can assess market receptiveness without risking significant customer attrition.